On the Applicability of Registration Uncertainty: The Ambiguity of Registration Uncertainty

+More precisely, for point-estimate image registration, let $\Omega_T$ be the set of all estimated transformation, and $\Omega_L$ be the set of all possible corresponding labels (categorical labels or intensity values).
+The algorithm assigns a transformation $t\in \Omega_T$ to a voxel.
+By a non-linear function $f_{point}: \Omega_T\rightarrow \Omega_L$, the voxel will have its label $l\in \Omega_L$ as:

-More precisely, for point-estimate image registration, there always exists a one-to-one mapping from the transformation to the label.
-Yet in the PIR setting, the transformation is modeled as a random variable $R_T$.
-The corresponding label $R_L$, categorical labels or intensity values, is a function of $R_T$; therefore, it is also a random variable.
-Even if $R_T$ and $R_L$ are intuitively correlated, given different hyper parameters, priors and image context, there is no guaranteed statistical correlation between these two random variables.
-Therefore, it's inappropriate to measure the uncertainty of $R_L$ by the $R_T$ summary statistics.
+In this case, the function $f_{point}$ is surjective, and $t$ always has a unique corresponding $l$.
+However, in the PIR setting, the voxel transformation becomes a random variable $T$.
+The corresponding label $L$ is a function of $T$:

+therefore, it is also a random variable.
+Even if $T$ and $L$ are intuitively correlated, given different image context, there is no guaranteed analytical way to compute the uncertainty propagation from $T$ to $L$.
+Thus it's inappropriate to measure the uncertainty of $L$, by the summary statistics of $T$.

-In practice, for many PIR approaches, the likelihood term often depends on an intensity-based similarity measure.
-If there is no strong informative prior, these approaches tend to estimate ``flat" transformation distributions for voxels in homogeneous intensity regions.
-Transformation distributions of these voxels are usually more diverse than their label distributions, and therefore, they are typical examples of how the conventional uncertainty measure, that is the use of $U_\mathrm{t}$ to quantify $U_\mathrm{l}$, tends to report misleading results \cite{Simpson,Lotfi,Folgoc,Risholm3}.
+In the registration community, researchers routinely distinguish between intensity match and e.g. DICE scores.
+It also makes sense to distinguish the transformation uncertainty and label uncertainty.
+In practice, $U_\mathrm{t}$ and $U_\mathrm{l}$ around certain areas, i.e., the tumor boundary, is quite dissimilar.
+Propagating $U_\mathrm{t}$ to the surgeon, as if it is the $U_\mathrm{l}$ can mislead them to place unwarranted confidence in the alignment solution and result in severe consequences.